 - Explain the complaints process and your options at each stage

-- Supporting in you to write letters to relevant organisations or bodies
+- Support you when writing letters to relevant organisations or bodies

 - Prepare you to be ready for complaint meetings and go along with you